 Chocolate Cream Cheese Frosting

-- Place the butter and cream cheese in a medium bowl, beat until combined and smooth.
+- Place the butter and cream cheese in a medium bowl, beat on medium until combined and smooth.

 - Add the vanilla and cocoa powder, beat until smooth.

 - Add the powdered sugar and heavy cream.
-With the mixer on low, beat until incorporated, raise the mixer to medium and beat until smooth, beat on high until fluffy, about two minutes. scraping down the bowl as needed.
+With the mixer on low speed, beat until incorporated, raise the mixer to medium and beat until smooth, beat on high until fluffy, about two minutes. scraping down the bowl as needed.

 Assembling the cake